frankfanslc/aranya/docs/Multi-tenancy.md

 # Multi-tenancy

+__NOTE:__ this doc is not updated for a while, please do not rely on this for multi-tenancy setup

 This document, presents serials of sample deployment scripts and commands, shifting management responsibilities of the namespace `foo` to user `bar`, user `bar` will be able to use its edge devices as `Kubernetes` nodes, and no user workload will be scheduled to cluster nodes except the `aranya` deployment.

 Shifting management of edge devices to others requires knowledge in `RBAC` world, familiar yourself with `Kubernetes RBAC` [https://kubernetes.io/docs/reference/access-authn-authz/rbac/](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)